Smartsheet vs Airtable for Project Management 2026: Which One Actually Works for Your Business?

 User Interface & Ease of Use

 Smartsheet looks like a spreadsheet.
 That's completely intentional.
-If your team already lives in Excel or Google Sheets, the onboarding friction is remarkably low — we're talking hours, not weeks.
-But it can also feel dated compared to more modern tools.
-I've had team members describe it as "Excel that actually works," which is both accurate and slightly damning as a compliment.
+If your team already lives in Excel or Google Sheets, the onboarding is remarkably quick — we're talking hours, not weeks.
+But it can also feel dated compared to newer tools.
+I've had team members describe it as "Excel that actually works," which is accurate and only slightly backhanded as a compliment.

-Airtable wins on visual appeal, full stop.
-The interface feels modern, the color-coded fields are genuinely satisfying to work with, and the multiple views — especially Gallery and Kanban — make information feel alive rather than trapped in a grid.
+Airtable wins on visual appeal, hands down.
+The interface feels contemporary, the color-coded fields are genuinely satisfying to work with, and the multiple views — especially Gallery and Kanban — make information feel dynamic rather than stuck in a grid.
 That said, Airtable's flexibility can become overwhelming fast.
-New users sometimes freeze up when building from scratch because there are just so many directions you could go.
-It almost needs a "start here" sign for first-timers.
+New users sometimes freeze up when building from scratch because there are just so many paths you could take.
+It almost needs a "start here" sign for beginners.

 Winner: Tie — Smartsheet for spreadsheet familiarity and comfort, Airtable for visual design and adaptability.